You are here

 Canadians and permanent residents returning to Canada from abroad must isolate or quarantine for 14 days, depending on if they have symptoms.
 (The federal government website explains the difference between isolating and quarantine.)

 As of March 30, domestic travel is restricted for people with COVID-19 symptoms.
-Anyone showing signs of the virus can’t travel by air or by rail between provinces and cities anywhere in Canada.
+Anyone showing signs of the virus can’t travel by air between provinces and cities anywhere in Canada.

 All foreign nationals are prohibited from entering Canada for non-essential travel.
-As of May 22, the restriction on all non-essential travel at the Canada-US border has been extended until June 21, 2020.
+The restriction on all non-essential travel at the Canada-US border has been extended until October 21, 2020.

 If I can’t sign a contract in person, what are my options?